MicroATX

 ATX motherboard size comparison; rear is on left.

-In computer design, microATX (sometimes referred to as μATX, uATX or mATX) is a standard motherboard form factor introduced in December 1997.
+In computer design, microATX (sometimes referred to as mATX or µATX) is a standard motherboard form factor introduced in December 1997.
 The maximum size of a microATX motherboard is 9.6 × 9.6 in.
 However, there are examples of motherboards using microATX designation despite having a smaller size of 244 × 205 mm.
 The standard ATX size is 25% longer, at 12 × 9.6 in.

 Backward compatibility

 microATX was explicitly designed to be backward compatible with ATX.
 The mounting points of microATX motherboards are a subset of those used on full-size ATX boards, and the I/O panel is identical.
 Thus, microATX motherboards can be used in full-size ATX cases.
 Furthermore, most microATX motherboards generally use the same power connectors as ATX motherboards, thus permitting the use of full-size ATX power supplies with microATX boards.

 microATX boards often use the same chipsets as full-size ATX boards, allowing them to use many of the same components.
 However, since microATX cases are typically much smaller than ATX cases, they usually have fewer expansion slots.